nextensio/docs/content/en/Architecture/policyattr/_index.md

 ```

 In the rules above, the attribute matches have focused on the logic for identifying the traffic
 to be sent to AWS since the default is set to equinix.
-In reality, there may be other hosts
+In reality, there may be other Apps
 and they may not all be located in the Equinix data center.
 When the default data center for
-different hosts varies, it would be better to have the default route tag as "" as well as have
+different Apps varies, it would be better to have the default route tag as "" as well as have
-one instance of each host without any route tag prefix.
+one instance of each App without any route tag prefix.
 For eg., we could have left the Equinix
 instance as spiffyservice.com and designated the AWS instance as aws.spiffyservice.com.